demisto/content/Packs/FireEyeETP/Integrations/FireEyeETP/README.md

 Make sure you obtain the following information.
 * Valid FireEye ETP account
 * Configure an API key on the ETP Web portal.
 Select the product as both *Email Threat Prevention* and *Identity Access Management*.
 Select all entitlements.
-* Upon Authentication errors, contact FirEye Technical Support to let them know the IP address of your Cortex XSOAR Server and the URL you are accessing , e.g. https://etp.us.fireeye.com.
+* Upon Authentication errors, contact FireEye Technical Support to let them know the IP address of your Cortex XSOAR Server and the URL you are accessing , e.g. https://etp.us.fireeye.com.
 FireEye will add these details to their Firewall rules so that the bidirectional traffic can be allowed between Cortex XSOAR and FireEye ETP.

 ## Configure FireEye ETP on Demisto
 1. Navigate to *Settings > Integrations > Servers & Services*.